jmccance/pokey2/README.md

 **NOTE: Pokey v2 is still in development and is not functional in any way, shape, or form.**

+## Roadmap

+* 2.0 - Feature parity with Pokey 1.0 with rewritten back-end (and necessary changes to front-end).
+* 2.1 - Support for alternative estimating schemes, including integer ranges, Fibonacci numbers, and t-shirt sizing.

 ## Implementation

 ### Terminology